Imagera AI - AI content creation platform for generating images, cloning voices, creating avatars, and enhancing videos. Privacy Policy | Terms

 • LinkedIn and personal branding.
 Profiles with a photo get 21× more views and 9× more connection requests than those without (LinkedIn).
 That multiplier compares photo vs. no photo — so having a clean, current image matters more than its origin.
 Our LinkedIn headshot guide covers the framing and crop specifics.

 • Team rollouts.
 Uniform backgrounds and lighting across 20 colleagues, generated in an afternoon instead of coordinated over weeks.
+With Imagera each person uploads their own selfies and picks the same style preset, so an entire directory ends up consistent without anyone leaving their desk.

 • Remote and global staff who'd otherwise have no studio access at all.

-4.When should you still hire a photographer?
+9.When should you still hire a photographer?

 Hire a photographer when the image is high-stakes and likeness is non-negotiable.
 Acting and modeling are the clearest example: casting expects authentic, in-person headshots, and submissions follow strict specs — JPEG, 8×10 vertical, 300 DPI for print headsheets (Headshots NEO).
 Actor sessions run $300–600 for 2–4 finals, and a casting director who meets you must see the person on the wall (Backstage).